Why should you care what assertiveness is?

 By and large, most of us choose to adopt the passive stance whenever possible, especially at work.
 You know the old “anything for a quiet life” and “why rock the boat” approach.
 Does the saying, “If it ain’t broke, don’t fix it” sound familiar?

-If you are going to be a better manager then you need to be as assertive as possible.
-You need to know what assertiveness is so I had better start by defining it.
+If you want to be a more effective manager, influencer or communicator, then you need to be as assertive as possible.
+You need to know what assertiveness is, so I’ll start by defining it.

 Assertive people know they have rights.
-Assertive people expect certain things.
-They expect fair things in their work.
+Because of this, assertive people expect certain things.
+They expect fair and equitable treatment and interactions in their work and life.
 These rights and expectations come with a caveat.
-They come with a responsibility to accord other people the same rights and expectations.
-So this idea of assertiveness adheres to a win-win approach to life.
+They come with a responsibility to accord other people the very same rights and expectations.
+So this idea of assertiveness really does equate to a win-win approach to life.
 Adopting an “I get what I want and you get what you want” approach then means everyone is happy.

-Sounds simple so why are we not all doing more of it?
+Sounds simple enough, so why are we not all doing more of it?